cchulo-archive/gamesync/README.md

   SYNCTHING_FOLDER_ID=<SYNCTHING_FOLDER_ID>
   ```
   - `SYNCTHING_URL` is most likely `http://localhost:8384` (the default) unless you configured it on another endpoint
-    - This may be different on each machine you setup, depends how you have it configured
+    - This may be different on each machine you set up, depends on how you have it configured
   - `SYNCTHING_API` is an API key that is generated from within Syncthing web UI
     - `Actions > Settings > General > API Key`, either copy and paste the one that is already there, or generate a new key
     - This will be different on each machine you set up